Summit DD Grant Supports Local Disability Professionals Through Crisis

 • Ohio Department of Developmental Disabilities (DODD) Networking groups: Check out the networking groups and councils available through the DODD.
 From the Early Childhood Forum to the Family advisory council, there are a number of ways to stay connected to people and families just like you.

-• The Down Syndrome Association of Northeast Ohio (DSANEO): DSANEO is a nonprofit organization for people with Down syndrome which started as a grassroots parent movement that now joins families throughout Northeast Ohio.
+• The Down Syndrome Association of Northeast Ohio (DSANEO): DSANEO is a nonprofit organization for people with Down syndrome which started as a grassroots parent movement that now joins families throughout Northeast Ohio. *New!
+Check out DSANEO’s new Pathways for Pops group.

 • Don’t forget to check out our event pages for additional opportunities to learn and network with other families!